aswani521/ios_yelp-master/README.md

 - [ ] Search results page
    - [yes] Table rows should be dynamic height according to the content height.
    - [yes] Custom cells should have the proper Auto Layout constraints.
-   - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+   - [yes] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
-- [ ] Filter page.
+- [yes] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
-   - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
+   - [yes] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
-   - [ ] The filters table should be organized into sections as in the mock.
+   - [yes] The filters table should be organized into sections as in the mock.
-   - [ ] You can use the default UISwitch for on/off states.
+   - [yes] You can use the default UISwitch for on/off states.
-   - [ ] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
+   - [yes] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
-   - [ ] Display some of the available Yelp categories (choose any 3-4 that you want).
+   - [yes] Display some of the available Yelp categories (choose any 3-4 that you want).

 The following **optional** features are implemented: